-6. Highway and footway improvements to North Street, Barming.
+6. Highway and footway improvements to North Street, Barming will be implemented as proven necessary.

 Policy H1(24) Postley Road, Tovil

 Postley Road, Tovil

 Postley Road, as shown on the policies map, is allocated for development of approximately 62 dwellings at an average density of 35 dwellings per hectare.
 In addition to the requirements of policy H1, planning permission will be granted if the following criteria are met.